|Southern Iowa Labor Council, AFL-CIO|

 AFL-CIO Now Blog -- Recent News Stories

 It's time once again to take a look at the battles for the rights of working families in the states.
 Here is what the unions in the states are talking about this week.
-Click on any of the links to follow the state federations and labor councils on Twitter.
+Click on any of the links to follow the state federations and central labor councils on Twitter.

 © AFL-CIO.
 All rights reserved.